rodneypuplampu/multi-modal-chatprompt-from-scratch/README.md

-# Complete NLP Vector Search RAG System
+# Complete Local Installable NLP Vector Search RAG System

 This repository contains a comprehensive Retrieval-Augmented Generation (RAG) system built on natural language processing, vector embeddings, and semantic search capabilities.
-The system processes unstructured text data, structures it with relationship information, and enables efficient semantic search through vector embeddings.
+The system processes unstructured text data, structures it with relationship information as a vector database, and enables efficient semantic search through vector embeddings.
+All open source software used to develop this software can be loaded on a lingle air-gapped machine and functionally operate with no APIs or connectivity to larger LLM model providers.

 ## System Architecture